South Asian Canadians: Sports

 Canadian cricket, which declined in the late 19th century, has largely been revived by members of the Commonwealth diaspora such as South Asian Canadians.
-This had led to the American Major League Cricket considering including a team from one of the Canadian cities with a substantial South Asian population.
+This has led to the American Major League Cricket considering including a team from one of the Canadian cities with a substantial South Asian population.

-In 2013, the Quebec Soccer Federation had banned Sikh players in turbans from participating in matches, citing that turbans were a health hazard, though it is practised in India; this move created controversy among the Sikh community in Canada, was condemned by FIFA, and ultimately reversed.
+In 2013, the Quebec Soccer Federation banned Sikh players in turbans from participating in matches, citing turbans were a health hazard, despite the practice being permitted in India.
+This move created controversy within the Sikh community in Canada, was condemned by FIFA, and was ultimately reversed.